Dr. SudheerNeurologist

 No, but the two can look similar to non-experts.
 A neurologist can quickly distinguish them — a true Bell's palsy affects the whole half of the face including the forehead, while stroke usually spares it.

-About 70–80% of patients recover completely, especially when steroids are started early.
-Recovery typically takes weeks to a few months.
+About 70–80% of patients recover completely, especially when oral steroids are started within seventy-two hours.
+Visible improvement typically takes weeks to a few months with eye care and facial exercises.

 Call Now WhatsApp